 Wisconsin Badgers Football at Camp Randall Stadium Address: 1440 Monroe St, Madison, Wisconsin, 53711

 The Wisconsin Badgers play their home games at Camp Randall Stadium in Madison, Wisconsin.
 Opened in 1917 and with a capacity of more than 80,000, the stadium is the fourth largest in the Big Ten and one of the oldest in the country.
 Attending a game at Camp Randall and feeling the stadium shake under the crowds “Jump Around” between the 3rd and 4th quarters is a wild experience you can't forget.
 The Wisconsin Badgers home bench is on the Camp Randall Stadium sideline with sections A-I. Camp Randall Stadium parking information is covered in our Badgers event guide.

 Wisconsin vs. Minnesota

 This is the most played rivalry in D-1 football, already having been played over 120 times.
 Minnesota currently slightly leads in the series where a win gets you the famed Paul Bunyan’s Axe Trophy for the year.
 Wisconsin has won big recently, beating Minnesota in every game from 2004-2012.

-Wisconsin Badgers in BCS National Championship, Bowl Games, and Big Ten Championship
+Wisconsin Badgers in College Football Playoff, Bowl Games, and Big Ten Championship

 Wisconsin Badgers Event Guide